wintercms/docs/themes-development.md

 #### Theme attachments

 When using a `fileupload` field in your theme, Winter will automatically add the field to an `attachOne` relationship.
-If you want to use multiple files upload for a field (`attachMany` relationship), you have to add the `multiple: true` flag to the field definition.
+If you want to use multiple files upload for a field (`attachMany` relationship), you have to add the `multiple: true` option to the field definition.

 <a name="combiner-vars"></a>
 ### Asset Compiler Variables